TheNerdling/Budget-Stream-Deck/README.md

 - We want to wrap every key press in an <kbd>F24</kbd> button press, currently they are wrapped by <kbd>CTRL</kbd>.
 The Scancode for <kbd>CTRL</kbd> is 1D and <kbd>F24</kbd> is 76.
 Using Notepad's find and replace function, simply find every instance of 1D and replace it with 76
 - Once that is done then Intercept should be completely set up

+### AutoHotKey
+Download, Install, and configure AutoHotKey
+- Go to https://www.autohotkey.com/ and download the current version
+- You'll get a setup.exe, run it to install autohotkey on your computer
+-